CALDER at Jane Kahan Gallery

-Alexander Calder Lithograph, Sculpture, Painting, GouacheAlexander Calder (1898 – 1976), the son and grandson of renown sculptors, began his career as a mechanical engineer.
+Alexander Calder (1898 – 1976), the son and grandson of renown sculptors, began his career as a mechanical engineer.
 However, his was the soul of an artist and soon the world was delighted with an explosion of creativity rarely equaled.

 Calder turned his talents not merely to artist’s traditional avenues of painting, printmaking and sculpture (though his hanging mobiles were sculpture unlike the world had ever seen), but also to the creation of miniature circuses, airplane decoration, jewelry-making, woodcarving and anything that would delight a child.

 The Jane Kahan Gallery has been dealing in Calder since its inception.
 Alexander Kahan in fact was involved with the original publication of some of Calder’s lithographs.
-We still have a large selection of Calder graphics and have helped clients buy and sell numerous Calder paintings throughout the years, as well as mobiles, stabiles and other sculpture.
+We still have a large selection of Calder prints and have helped clients buy and sell numerous Calder paintings throughout the years, as well as mobiles, stabiles and other sculpture.

 CALDER TAPESTRIES